lthms/soap.coffee-lthms/site/posts/ExtensibleTypeSafeErrorHandling.md

 [^tap]: The
     [TypeApplications](https://medium.com/@zyxoas/abusing-haskell-dependent-types-to-make-redis-queues-safer-cc31db943b6c)
-    pragmas is probably one of my favourites.
+    pragmas is probably one of my favorites.

     When I use it, it feels almost like if I were writing a Coq document.